afel-project/AFEL_App_Evaluation/README.md

 To shut down the container, execute the following command from the same folder:

     docker-compose down

+Once launcher, one can access the server with any browser, at the adress [http://localhost:3030](http://localhost:3030).
+The default "username"/"password" are "admin"/"afelpwd".

 ### 5.1.
 Setting up the Jena-Fuseki server
 The container is configured to manage persistence across different runs of the container.
 However at first launch, it needs to be populated with the RDF file generated previously.